ArduPilot/ardupilot_wiki/common/source/docs/common-sensor-offset-compensation.rst

 - :ref:`INS_POS3_X <INS_POS3_X>`, :ref:`INS_POS3_Y <INS_POS3_Y>`, :ref:`INS_POS3_Z <INS_POS3_Z>` the third IMU's position from the vehicle's center-of-gravity

 The compensation is only *partial* because ArduPilot can correct the vehicle's velocity and position estimate but it does not correct the acceleration estimate.
-For example if the autopilot was placed on the nose of a vehicle and the vehicle suddenly leans back (i.e. rotates so that it's nose points up) with no offset compensation the vehicle velocity estimate would momentarily show the vehicle is climbing when it's not.
+For example if the autopilot was placed on the nose of a vehicle and the vehicle suddenly leans back (i.e. rotates so that its nose points up) with no offset compensation the vehicle velocity estimate would momentarily show the vehicle is climbing when it's not.
 With the position offsets added the velocity would not show this momentary climb.
 The EKF would still show a momentary vertical acceleration and because we use the acceleration in our altitude hold controllers this could still lead to the vehicle momentary reducing throttle.